scaleoutsean/solidfire-windows/README.md

   - Refer to driver instructions for NetApp H410C.
 Both H610C and H615C have a dual ported Connect-4 Lx; only the former has a dual-ported Intel 1/10 NIC with RJ45 port
   - NetApp HCI with ESXi uses vDS with switch ports in Trunk Mode which roughly translates to Windows Server Datacenter Edition with Network Controller and SET.
 The H615C would likely invariably use a similar approach (and Trunk Mode), whereas the H610C could use a combination, either (Access Mode), or both
 - GPU:
-  - H610C: NVIDIA Tesla M10 (2 x M10)
+  - H610C: NVIDIA Tesla M10 (2 x M10 GPU)
   - H615C: NVIDIA Tesla T4 (selected model, 3 x T4 GPU)
     - Production-ready driver: use latest NVIDIA driver for Tesla T4 with WHQL designation (e.g. [v443.18](https://www.nvidia.com/content/DriverDownload-March2009/confirmation.php?url=/tesla/443.18/443.18-tesla-desktop-winserver-2019-2016-international.exe&lang=us&type=Tesla) from [NVIDIA Downloads](https://www.nvidia.com/Download/index.aspx?lang=en-us), Tesla > T-Series > Tesla T4 > Windows Server 2019)
     - Experimental drivers: Windows Server 2019 Version 1809 with CUDA 11 Beta (11.0.1_451.22) containing NVIDIA driver 451.22 worked without errors
-- Intel VROC (for Microsoft Windows 2019): Intel VROC v6.2.0.1239 was one of the VROC/RSTe drivers found to work with Windows Server 2019 (see the earlier note on Intel VROC (formerly RSTe)
+- Intel VROC (for Microsoft Windows 2019): Intel VROC v6.2.0.1239 was one of the VROC/RSTe drivers found to work with Windows Server 2019 (see the earlier note on Intel VROC (formerly RSTe))

 ## Demo Videos